-The committee amendments require the commissioner to study the implementation of the 9-8-8 suicide prevention and crisis hotline and prepare a report detailing, the resources necessary to support the 9-8-8 suicide prevention and behavioral health crisis hotline, as well as assessing if it is necessary to establish a fee to support the hotline and making recommendations concerning certain considerations attendant to establishing a fee.
+The committee amendments require the commissioner to study and prepare a report detailing the resources necessary to support the 9-8-8 suicide prevention and behavioral health crisis hotline, as well as assessing if it is necessary to establish a fee, as permitted pursuant to the National Suicide Hotline Designation Act of 2020, to support the hotline and making recommendations concerning certain considerations attendant to establishing a fee.
+In conducting the study and preparing the report, the commissioner is to solicit public comments and may hold public hearings.
+The commissioner will be required to submit the report to the Governor and the Legislature no later than April 1, 2023.